How to deal with social media spam

 Social media spam can be particularly irritating.
 While social media started as a way to connect with friends and family, it’s evolved over the years and become a valuable business tool.
 But that has also meant that it has attracted the attention of spammers.

-From strangers requesting friendship (with questionable intentions) to businesses and MLM reps sliding into your DMs trying to pitch to you, it can feel sometimes like you are holding back an unwanted invasion on what should be your personal profile.
+From strangers requesting friendship (with questionable intentions) to businesses and MLM reps sliding into your direct messages trying to pitch to you, it can feel sometimes like you are holding back an unwanted invasion on what should be your personal profile.

 How should you deal with spam on social media?